Germany: Evacuations as Dortmund scans for suspected WWII bombs | DW | 11.01.2020

 Sunday's main disarmament phase will see buses and rail services disrupted, including an express link to Dortmund's regional airport, which itself was to stay open for flights.

-Dortmund's nationally-featured Football Museum said it would be closed on Sunday — also as a precaution.
+Dortmund's nationally-featured Football Museum said it too would be closed on Sunday — as a precaution — as Dortmund city positioned shipping containers to absorb potential shock waves.

 Read more: Dresden WWII bomb partially explodes during disposal